Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 The stack $\mathsf{Exp}(X|D)$ is similar in nature to Olsson's stack $\mathsf{LOG}$ of logarithmic structures and are instances of the Artin fans that are extracted from $\mathsf{LOG}$, see~\cite{AW,Ols03}.

 An \textit{Artin cone} is a global toric quotient stack:

 where $P$ is a toric monoid.
 These stacks are endowed with a logarithmic structure in the smooth topology, from the toric logarithmic structure on $\spec \CC[P]$.
 Observe that $\mathsf{A}_P$ recovers $P$ from its logarithmic structure, so these data naturally determine each other.
-By varying the monoids $P$, the canonical morphisms from Artin cones $\mathsf{A}_P\to \mathsf{LOG}$ form a representable \'etale cover of the latter, by work of Olsson~\cite[Section~5]{Ols03}.
-This stack is logarithmically \'etale over a point.

 \begin{definition} An \textit{Artin fan} is a logarithmic algebraic stack $\mathsf{A}$ that has a strict \'etale cover by a disjoint union of Artin cones. \end{definition}